Follow the steps below to start as a Hack for LA volunteer!

 We work in Slack, GitHub, and Google Drive.
 Some teams may use additional tools, so check with the project you are interested in to confirm.

-When do project teams meet?
+When do the teams meet?

 Project teams will meet as scheduled on the Project Team Meetings page.
 For more detailed meeting information, please visit the project’s Slack channel.
 Additionally, all team’s are welcome to attend the virtual happy hours scheduled each week the Westside, Downtown, and South LA Meetups.
 The day and time of these socials are posted by the Hack Night Co-Hosts in the Slack General channel.